slackapi/slack-connect-sample/README.md

 ## Step 3.
 Add the App to a Channel

-Watch the video below to understand how to add the app to a channel.
+Watch the video below **(sound on)** to understand how to add the app to a channel.
 First, we create a new channel, then we add the app to that channel.

 [![Add App to Channel](https://user-images.githubusercontent.com/10428517/155204764-789193f2-8cce-46aa-8268-508cf38195b9.png)](https://user-images.githubusercontent.com/10428517/155204315-2fa1b888-d479-494d-ae80-ebe59da02868.mov)

 ## Step 4.
 Send a Slack Connect Invite using the App

-Watch the video below to understand how to send an invite to a user outside of your current organization.
+Watch the video below **(sound on)** to understand how to send an invite to a user outside of your current organization.

 [![sendInvite](https://user-images.githubusercontent.com/10428517/155223135-f9f6a0fd-4e93-4494-bb73-feddbbb09170.png)](https://user-images.githubusercontent.com/10428517/155223009-e03aa7c6-ba0c-46e6-9803-db90906e0138.mov)